Archaeopteryx: History of discovery

 Long in a private collection in Switzerland, the Thermopolis Specimen (WDC CSG 100) was discovered in Bavaria and described in 2005 by Mayr, Pohl, and Peters.
 Donated to the Wyoming Dinosaur Center in Thermopolis, Wyoming, it has the best-preserved head and feet; most of the neck and the lower jaw have not been preserved.
 The "Thermopolis" specimen was described on 2 December 2005 Science journal article as "A well-preserved Archaeopteryx specimen with theropod features"; it shows that Archaeopteryx lacked a reversed toe—a universal feature of birds—limiting its ability to perch on branches and implying a terrestrial or trunk-climbing lifestyle.
 This has been interpreted as evidence of theropod ancestry.
 In 1988, Gregory S. Paul claimed to have found evidence of a hyperextensible second toe, but this was not verified and accepted by other scientists until the Thermopolis specimen was described.
 "Until now, the feature was thought to belong only to the species' close relatives, the deinonychosaurs."
 The Thermopolis Specimen was assigned to Archaeopteryx siemensii in 2007.
 The specimen is considered to represent the most complete and best-preserved Archaeopteryx remains yet.

 The discovery of an eleventh specimen was announced in 2011; it was described in 2014.
 It is one of the more complete specimens, but is missing much of the skull and one forelimb.
 It is privately owned and has yet to be given a name.
 Palaeontologists of the Ludwig Maximilian University of Munich studied the specimen, which revealed previously unknown features of the plumage, such as feathers on both the upper and lower legs and metatarsus, and the only preserved tail tip.

 A twelfth specimen had been discovered by an amateur collector in 2010 at the Schamhaupten quarry, but the finding was only announced in February 2014.
 It was scientifically described in 2018.
 It represents a complete and mostly articulated skeleton with skull.
 It is the only specimen lacking preserved feathers.
 It is from the Painten Formation and somewhat older than the other specimens.

+A thirteenth specimen, SMNK-PAL 10,000, was published in January 2025, this one from the Mörnsheim Formation.
+It preserves the right forelimb, shoulder, and fragments of the other limbs, with various features of the shoulder and forelimb resembling Archaeopteryx more than any other avialan within the Mörnsheim Formation.
+However, due to the fragmentary nature of this specimen, it cannot be assigned to a specific species within Archaeopteryx.